The Model Little Bald Mountain Lookout

 I haven't been back to Big Bald since that summer and don't know its current status so I can't particularly recommend a trip up its long, rough road just to see whatever might remain at the site.
 I do, however, definitely do recommend a visit to Whistlin' Jack's for some great food and lodging under the big Ponderosa Pines along the Naches River.
-It's currently owned and operated by my old friend's pesky little brother, Doug.
-Tell him I sent you.
+If you happen to run into my old friend's pesky little brother, Doug. who owned and ran the place for many years, tell him I sent you.

 Click here for a vicinity map.

 Maps created with TOPO!TM ©1966 Topo Interactive Maps